Genre: | Drama | History | Mini-Series |

 The intensity and the horrifying images that display in front of you as the show progress is strong graphic images and might be troublesome for audiences of not a strong stomach.
 As you crave for more, the intensity of the show increases to a higher level.
 It doesn’t fail you in that department as it doesn’t rush but build up to a higher degree of the story.
 A certain problem that many shows has, in the modern television industry.

-By the fifth and final season, it concludes every storyline in detail on how everything went down.
+By the fifth and final episode, it concludes every storyline in detail on how everything went down.
 It has the metaphoric touch it needs to make it all feel complete, something not many series managing to do.